elchericito/prive-docs/analytics-and-data/advanced-data-exporting.md

 # ⬇️ Advanced Data Exporting

 {% hint style="info" %}
-Recurly Commerceoffers advanced data exports in both the “Subscription Contracts” tab and the “Settings” tab of the Recurly Commerceapp.
+Recurly Commerce offers advanced data exports in both the “Subscription Contracts” tab and the “Settings” tab of the Recurly Commerce app.
 These exports depict all subscriber data from names, emails, billing and shipping addresses, frequencies, next order dates, and more.
 {% endhint %}

 ## Reports Available for Export Overview

-Navigate to "Settings" in the side navigation of your Recurly Commerceadmin account.
+Navigate to "Settings" in the side navigation of your Recurly Commerce admin account.
 Scroll to the bottom of the settings page to see reports available for export.&#x20;

 <figure><img src="../.gitbook/assets/image (9).png" alt=""><figcaption></figcaption></figure>